skip to content

 00:17:52 - Anthony Campolo

 Yep.
-Then space and then the name, what you want to name your project.
+Then a space, and then the name, what you want to name your project.

 00:17:56 - Nick Taylor